remdui/MultivariateNormativeModeling/README.md

 - **Processed Data**: Processed data is saved in the `data/processed` directory.
 Processed data is saved in the `csv` format.

 Output files are not tracked in the repository.
 Output files and folders can be safely deleted.
+Additionally, all input and output files are copied to a timestamped experiment folder to keep track of experiments and to enable reproducability.

 ### Scripts